matrix-org/rageshake/README.md

   * `id`: textual identifier for the logs.
 Currently ignored.
   * `lines`: log data.
 Lines should be separated by newline characters (encoded as `\n`, as normal in JSON).

+* `data`: a set of arbitrary name/value strings to include in the `details.log.gz` file.
+(Note that the values must be strings; numbers, objects and arrays will be rejected).